mbernste/mbernste.github.io/_posts/2021-05-31-variational_inference.md

 Why is this called "variational" inference?
 --------

 The term "variational" in "variational inference" comes from the mathematical area of [the calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations).
-The calculus of variations is all about optimization problems that optimize *functions of functions* (called *functionsal*).
+The calculus of variations is all about optimization problems that optimize *functions of functions* (called **functionals**).

 More specifically, let's say we have some set of functions $\mathcal{F}$ where each $f \in \mathcal{F}$ maps items from some set $A$ to some set $B$.
 That is,